-- the point of written work (not just Math 322) is to communicate ideas to the reader. - the quality of this communication also reflects on your level of understanding. - consider your student colleagues to be the target readership; this is the level at which the graders will be evaluating your work.
-(If your course colleagues can't understand your written work, then it is unlikely the graders will.) - in producing your own work, focus on: clarity, conciseness & correctness. - clarity: use keywords to explain, not just algebra; organize around key ideas; produce clearly labelled plots & graphics . . . - conciseness: streamline your presentation, don't just "dump some math"; eliminate unilluminating algebraic steps, ... - correctness: absolutely. identify simple checks, . . .
+- the point of written work (not just Math 398) is to communicate ideas to the reader. - the quality of this communication also reflects on your level of understanding. - consider your student colleagues to be the target readership; this is the level at which the graders will be evaluating your work. - in producing your own work, focus on: clarity, conciseness & correctness. - clarity: use keywords to explain, not just algebra; organize around key ideas; produce clearly labelled plots & graphics . . . - conciseness: streamline your presentation, don't just "dump some math"; eliminate unilluminating algebraic steps, ... - correctness: absolutely. identify simple checks, . . .